webboty/Dexter-Wiki/SSH-into-Dexter.md

 SSH stands for "Secure SHell.
 It is an application running on a computer that gives you a command line interface to typing in 'shell' commands into another computer such as Dexter's Linux operating system.
 Here's how to use it to control your Dexter:
 ### All Operating Systems
-1. Connect an Ethernet cable between your computer and the Dexter processor board.
+1. [Connect to your Dexter](https://github.com/HaddingtonDynamics/Dexter/wiki/Dexter-Networking).
+Usually via an Ethernet cable between your computer (set the network adapter to 192.168.1.100) and the Dexter processor board.
 2. Username: root
 3. password: klg
 ### Windows OS